Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Proof of Theorem : the hydrodynamic limits for the zero-range process

 \subsubsection{A one-block estimate}

 We start by a local law of large numbers for the zero-range process, given by the following lemma. \begin{lemma} Define $B_\ell(y)=\{y-\ell, \dots,y+\ell\}$, and then we have

 \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:OBE}] The proof is analogous to Funaki's \cite[Theorem 4.1]{funaki1999free}, we simply sketch it.
-Denote by $\tau_x$ the translation by $x$ of a configuration, $(\tau_x \omega)_y=\omega_{x+y}$, and consider the space-time average of the process's distribution on $[0,T]\times \T_M$,
+Denote by $\tau_x$ the translation by $x$ of a configuration, $(\tau_x \omega)_y=\omega_{x+y}$, and consider the space-time average of the process' distribution on $[0,T]\times \T_M$,